union-imgcross icon

 Hiring in any foreign country is difficult.
 The Croatian Labor Law protects employees against unwanted corporate practices.
 Further, the country has established a strong legal regime to combat any kind of discrimination at the workplace or in the hiring process.
 With the assistance of Skuad, you can hire suitable employees without hassle.

 There are several websites on which employers post their job openings, such as MojPosao, Nova Karijera, Oglasnik, Bika, and Njuskalo.
 HZZ or Burza Rada is a Croatian Employment Service by the State institution.
-Major newspapers that advertise for employment opportunities are Vecernji List, Jutarnji List, Novi List, and Slobodna Dalmacija (Split).
+Major newspapers that advertise employment opportunities are Vecernji List, Jutarnji List, Novi List, and Slobodna Dalmacija (Split).

-During the hiring process, you can ask a potential employee to undergo a medical exam as per your business requirement.
+During the hiring process, you can ask a potential employee to undergo a medical exam as per your business requirements.
 However, the cost should be borne by the employer.
 It is also recommended to run a background check on the employee.

 The hiring process cannot be initiated unless your business is registered with the authorities.
 As per the employment laws in Croatia, a written employment contract specifying the term and duration of the relationship between the employer and the employee is a prerequisite.
 The contract should necessarily be executed in the Croatian language; the wages and other amounts must be mentioned in HRK.